-How to add tailwind CSS colors and Fonts to your project
+How to add tailwind CSS colors to your project

 blogImage